devtron-labs/devtron/docs/user-guide/clusters.md

 kubectl describe pod <podname>
 ```

-  * If the pod status shows `Running` and its taking time to load as `Successful`, then it may due to the timeout which results in failing the pod attaching to the service.
   * If the pod status shows `Pending`, it means that it cannot be scheduled onto a node.
 Generally this is because there are insufficient resources of one type or another that prevent scheduling.
-Also, it can be because of taints on the node.
-So, we recommend to create a cluster node without any taints.
   * If the pod is stuck in the `Waiting` state, then it has been scheduled to a worker node, but it cannot run on that machine.
 One of the most common reason of Waiting pods is a failure to pull the container image.
   * If the pod status shows `CrashLoopBackOff`, it may because some of the containers inside a pod are not operating on the default access token when trying to interact with API.